 What’s Better Than An Eagle In Golf?

 Eagle is not the best that you can score on a hole though, staying with the avian theme, you can score a three-under-par double eagle (also known as an Albatross in Europe) while a rare 4-under par score on a hole is known as a Condor.

-A near impossible score of 5-under par is called an Ostrich while the most improbable 6-under par score is called a Phoenix.
+📢 Need To Know: A near-impossible score of 5-under par is called an Ostrich while the most improbable 6-under par score is called a Phoenix.